 Downloads: ~6,000 | Best for: DevOps engineers managing AWS infrastructure

 Bookmark AWS console pages (EC2, S3, CloudWatch) and jump directly to them with search.
-Supports multiple AWS profiles if you manage client accounts.
+Supports multiple AWS profiles for client accounts, and pairs with the AWS CLI - navigate to the service in Raycast, then script actions in the CLI.

 15. Homebrew - Package Management UI